 During the first half of 2022, we will begin to use this area of our website to share our plans for the delivery of these Customer Information Pledges to you on our network.

 If you are delayed on one of our services for 30 minutes or more, you can claim for compensation through our Delay Repay guarantee

 If you're on a train with a catering trolley and are delayed for 60 minutes or more, we'll also offer you complimentary non-alcoholic drinks until we run out.
 If you're at a station with catering facilities and are delayed for 60 minutes or more, we'll offer you complimentary non-alcoholic refreshments upon proof of your delay.

-Find out more information about our commitment to passengers during times of disruption:
+Find out more about our commitment to you during times of disruption:

 Our engineers and station staff work around the clock to keep Scotland's railway moving.
 Advance weather warnings trigger our response teams across the country.